nathamanath/blog/articles/preload-images-in-javascript.md

 title: Pre load images in javascript
 date: 2015-05-09 19:00
-tldr: Pre-loading images in javascript.
+tldr: A handy js class for pre-loading images.

 Pre loading images for your web applications gives the impression of loading faster, and helps provide a smoother user experience.
 Here is a simple but effective solution to the problem: